-- 1 Disconnect the power supply. - 2 Allow the liquid to drain from the device. - 3 Pat all parts dry. - 4 Place the device in a dry, warm place for at least 72 hours (not in a microwave, oven etc.) with the battery compartment open and the keypad facing down (if applicable). - 5 Do not switch on the device again until it is completely dry.
+- 1 Unplug all cables from the device. - 2 Allow the liquid to drain from the device. - 3 Pat all parts dry. - 4 Place the device in a dry, warm place for at least 72 hours (not in a microwave, oven etc.) with the battery compartment open and the keypad facing down (if applicable). - 5 Do not switch on the device again until it is completely dry.